 Mattress Reviews > Best Mattress For Large People

 1. Based on our mattress research, the mattress types, brands and models that rate highly tend to be suitable for nearly everyone, including heavy and big people.
-On the flip side, mattresses that rate poorly tend to be at least somewhat less than suitable for nearly everyone, including heavy and big people.

 3. If you are over 450 pounds as an individual or you and your partner together weigh over 750 pounds, your options are unclear because mattress manufacturers often say that these are the weight limits for their mattresses.